5 Ways Positive Psychology Leads To Happier Ageing

 - Help others to find lasting meaning, satisfaction and wisdom

 Positive psychology focuses on the ‘Well-Being Theory’, which asserts that there are five components to leading a good life.
 This is called the PERMA model:

 These five components are key to how all of us can cultivate Happier Ageing.

 1. Positive Emotion

-Much more than merely ‘happiness’, positive emotions encompasses feelings of love, compassion, gratitude, hope and excitement.
+Much more than merely ‘happiness’, positive emotions encompass feelings of authentic happiness; feelings of love, compassion, gratitude, hope and excitement.

-Increasing positive emotions encourages individuals to build their resilience and improve overall wellbeing.
+Increasing positive emotions encourage individuals to build their resilience and improve their overall well-being.

 How you can increase positive emotions:

 - Spending time with your favourite people

 - Taking time to reflect on what you are grateful for in your life